-Government’s“Digital India” project launched on 1st July 2015 envisions empowering citizens with e-access to government services and livelihood related services, among others.
+The government’s “Digital India” project launched on 1st July 2015 envisions empowering citizens with e-access to government services and livelihood related services, among others.
 The project has three core components, viz. digital infrastructure, digital services and digital literacy.
-Mobile phone is the preferred delivery medium with focus on mGovernance and mServices.
+The mobile phone is the preferred delivery medium with focus on mGovernance and mServices.
 The mAgriculture and mGramBazar, out of the seven components covered under mServices, directly impact agricultural extension and marketing services.

 Potential of ICT

 Information and Communication Technology (ICT) has the potential to revolutionize Indian agriculture in terms of raising crop productivity and profitability per unit area and resources.
 By June 2014, rural India had about 122.4 million [68.32%] households with mobiles exhibiting mobile connectivity has become a basic service in rural areas.
 The rural mobile subscriber base is growing twice as faster compared to the urban subscriber base.
 As of March 2015, the national teledensity was 79% and rural teledensity 46.5%.
 Telecom Policy aims to increase rural teledensity to 60% by 2017 and 100% by 2020.
 A study of the IAMAI revealed 80% using it for communications, 67% for online services, 65% for e-commerce and 60% for social networking.
 Mobile phones can be effectively utilized for purposes including generating, processing, transmitting, disseminating, sorting, archiving and retrieving critical information and data relating to agriculture.
 Mobile phones are omnipresent and cost-effective means to revolutionize agriculture in India.
 Several apps are now available and many more can be developed to meet farmers’ following specific needs